 Used in surgery, ancient marvels, and high-tech games of tag — seems there isn’t much handy-dandy lasers can’t be used for these days.

 Story by Sarah Parsons.
 This article originally appeared in Plenty in October 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.